LaptopKing/Image-Reader-and-Displayer/README.md

 ## Installation and Setup

-- Git clone the repository
+- Git clone the repository like this: ```git clone https://github.com/LaptopKing/Image-Reader-and-Displayer.git```
 - Run the following commands: ```pip3 install -r requirements.txt```
 - Try out the code with this command: ```python3 reader.py test2.jpeg 2```